 The discourse formation (or discursive formation) has to do with the interlinks between discourse that establish what is truthful, meaningful, discussable or allowed to be discussed or mentioned when a particular set of discourses and their underlying texts are considered.
 These sets of discourses usually have some of kind of social linkages, and what is pertinent in relation to one discourse formation may not be pertinent or even disallowed in another.
 There is a also a problem of the relationships, or lack thereof, between discourse formations: a particular idea or meaning, for example, may not be easily transferred or translated from one discourse formation to another.
 Thus the discourse formation involved in discussions on linguistics – although quite useful for the study of film – may not always be easily transferred to the discourse formation pertaining to cinema, which is something that we have encountered, and will encounter again a few more times in this module.
 What is especially useful for the study of cinema is that Foucault's concept of the discourse formation need not always involve discourses that are encoded in language

-Foucault's concept of the archive is related to the discourse formation, except that it involves discourse formations which were more active in the past, but now exist or are stored in depositories of knowledge such as libraries and museums.
-The archive is not something that is completely disconnected with discourse formations that operate today, but have an influence on them.
-Thus, in any discipline, there may be occasions where one needs to look to the historical past in order to understand how a concept or a practice came into being or was developed.
+Foucault's concept of the archive is related to the discourse formation, except that, like the traditional definition of the word, it involves discourse formations which were more active in the past, but now exist or are stored in depositories of knowledge such as libraries, museums and other collections.
+However, Foucault's definition goes beyond the physical collection of texts, and puts a stronger emphasis on their relationships and inter-connectedness.
+In Foucault's approach, the archive is not something that is disconnected with discourse formations that operate today, but have an influence on them.
+Thus, in any discipline, there may be occasions where one needs to look to the past in order to understand how a concept or a practice came into being or was developed.

 Finally, it needs to be noted that inter-textuality does not merely refer to relationships between texts that are inherent, but that their relationships have to be cognitively registered in the minds of people who perceive these relationships, or who have an understanding of how these texts are related with regard to particular discourse formations.
 Thus the discourse formation associated with particular inter-textual configurations has a cognitive base, and this is how Foucault himself regards the concept of the discourse formation, even if he does not put it in these terms.
 As such, inter-textuality cannot be separated from the cognitive response of the respondent, be it the written text's reader, or the cinematic audience.